mawaraujo/password-generator-cli/README.md

 # Password Generator CLI
-Password generator is a command-line interface program to generate random password and save on a file
+Password generator is a command-line interface program to generate a random password and save on a file

 ## Basic setup
 1. run ``` npm install ```